bit-head/hello_gcp_terraform/README.md

 - **Google Firestore**: A NoSQL database that stores and retrieves the message data.
 -- For this project, serious thought was put into implementing a robust PostGreSQL database architecture using Patroni and pgbouncer, I decided for this excercise it makes sense to implement a NoSQL DB.
 -- After settling on a KVP-style DB, my plan was to use somethong obvious, like redis or etcd, but then during my research I stumbled across "Firestore".
--- Firestore is something new, specific to GCP that is simple to implement using a python script coupled with a service definition in terraform.
+-- Firestore is serverless KVP database specific to GCP that is simple to implement using a python script coupled with a service definition in terraform.
+-- Firestore data can be made available across multiple regions

 ## Setup and Configuration
 **NOTE:** This is an implementation for a home machine outside of Google Cloud's infrastructure.